 This could be a long day’s walk – not much short of 40km (25 miles) – or you could reduce it to half that length.
-Either way it is well worth it, for it is a beautiful route and a delightful destination at Lochgoilhead.
+Either way it’s well worth it, for the route is beautiful and Lochgoilhead is a delightful destination.
 For the long walk, see the cycle route below for details.
-However, if you take a bus from Dunoon round Holy Loch and up the Firth to Ardentinny (and there should be a bus at least hourly) you will reduce the walking distance to a more manageable 13 miles.
+However, if you take the 489 bus from Dunoon to Ardentinny (and there should be a bus at least hourly), then you’ll reduce the walking distance to a more manageable 13 miles.
 Again, follow the cycle route from Ardentinny below (marked ***).

 A very enjoyable trip.
 Much of it is on quiet roads through attractive landscape, but you will spend an hour or so on some pretty rough forestry track.
 You may have to get off and push a couple of times.

 Leave Dunoon by A815 going north-west.
 Go round the head of the Holy Loch.
-Shortly after Orchard and petrol station (on the right) turn right for Kilmun along the A880.
+Shortly after the Cot House petrol station (on your right) turn right along the A880 for Kilmun.
 Go past Kilmun (perhaps stopping to look around the ancient kirk and the graveyard and to say hello to St Munnu), Strone (Gaelic sron ‘nose’ and hence ‘point, promontory’) Gairletter and Ardentinny.
 Go through the little village of Ardentinny *** and take the right turn at NS183882.
 Go through the gate and follow the road for 200m or so till you get to the Forestry Commission signpost (and a huge wooden eagle sitting nearby).

-Take this small track through forest and down to the shore, along the shore to Ardnahein farm, then along road to Carrick Castle (a good place to stop for a picnic and a look about), and then about 9km along the road for the last stretch to Lochgoilhead.
+Take this small track through a forest and down to the shore, along the shore to Ardnahein farm, then along a road to Carrick Castle (a good place to stop for a picnic and a look about).
+Continue on the road for about 9km for the last stretch to Lochgoilhead Church.

 You can drive from Dunoon to Lochgoilhead.
 It’s a much longer journey than the cycling/walking trip, but an attractive one.
 Drive north out of Dunoon on the A815, along the east shore of Loch Eck, to Strachur.
 Continue north and north-east on the A815 from Strachur, through St Catherine’s, and shortly afterwards turn right along the B339 (though Hell’s Glen) which will take you down to Lochgoilhead and then to Carrick Castle.